-As one of the largest and versatile Aerospace and Defence companies, we appreciate the importance and value created by apprenticeships and have delivered engineering training programmes and apprenticeships for more than 90 years.
+As one of the largest and most versatile Aerospace and Defence companies, we appreciate the importance and value created by apprenticeships and have delivered engineering training programmes and apprenticeships for more than 90 years.

-Each year we offer places in a variety of engineering specialism’s on our Advanced Apprenticeship programme.
+Each year we offer places in a variety of engineering specialisms on our Advanced Apprenticeship programme.
 It is a competitive selection process but for those who make it onto our career launching apprenticeships, the opportunity to train on the job and be paid while you learn is hard to match.

 All training is currently delivered at our Cambridge facility.
-Our apprentices are based at the Marshall Aerospace and Defense Group site here in Cambridge, with the initial foundation training undertaken in a dedicated workshop.
+Our apprentices are based at the Marshall Aerospace and Defence Group site here in Cambridge, with the initial foundation training undertaken in a dedicated workshop.
 After this initial training, you will transfer to the main work place to learn from experienced engineers.

 Along with extensive hands-on experience, our apprenticeships cover: